 Pre and post trip accommodation

-Obtaining your own travel insurance is required in order to participate on our tours.
+Obtaining your own travel insurance is required in order to participate on a Bike Asia tour.
 It will need to include a minimum coverage of medical expenses with emergency evacuation, personal liability and accident insurance.
 Your group leader will need to see a copy of your insurance at the group meeting on the first day.
 Two well known travel insurance providers are: World Nomads and Covermore.

 You will need to have a reasonably good level of fitness to participate comfortably in this trip.
-There are nine cycling days in total, with some days cycling over 80km.
+There are ten cycling days in total, with two days cycling over 80km, one of them is over 100km.
 It is a great idea to do at least some cycling in the month leading up to your tour.
 This is up to you but we highly recommend some training as it will alleviate saddle soreness and leg fatigue, and you may enjoy the tour more if you find the cycling easier.
 A more detailed training program will be sent to you in the Trip Information Booklet after booking the trip.
 We do appreciate that with busy lives these days that it can be difficult to fit in rides prior to embarking on a holiday and we encourage people not to be overly concerned by this.
 Do what you can with the time available and come anyway!
 The first couple of days on tour might be a bit tougher but this is generally all it takes and you’ll thank yourself for not missing out on the adventure!